partiallyordered/postman-migration/Proposal.md

 Postman limits users to the functionality provided in [its sandbox](https://learning.postman.com/docs/writing-scripts/script-references/postman-sandbox-api-reference/).
 It is difficult at best to leverage the wider ecosystem of tools and libraries available to a normal development environment or programming language.
 Some examples:
+- Postman runs tests sequentially.
+It is possible to initiate multiple parallel sets of tests from _outside_ Postman, using operating system functionality.
+This means that if one wishes to run tests concurrently, collections must be structured to accommodate this limitation.
 - In Mowali it was not feasible to write some tests using Postman, due to reliance on external libraries to set Kubernetes system state, access SFTP directories, or parse data formats not supported by Postman (XLSX).